-Kyle O’Dowd is the Associate Executive Director for Policy for the National Association of Criminal Defense Lawyers (NACDL).
+Kyle O’Dowd is the Deputy Director for the National Association of Criminal Defense Lawyers (NACDL).
+He has served NACDL for more than 20 years, first as Legislative Director and then Associate Executive Director for Policy.
 Before joining NACDL, he was General Counsel for Families Against Mandatory Minimums, where he lobbied Congress and the U.S. Sentencing Commission, and ran a project that raised court challenges to inflexible sentencing laws.
 He practiced criminal defense at the firm Moffitt, Zwerling & Kemler in Alexandria, Virginia, for several years after graduating from Emory University School of Law and Washington University in St. Louis.
-He has served on various advisory groups, including the United States Sentencing Commission’s Practitioners Advisory Group, and written numerous articles and reports on sentencing and other criminal law issues for NACDL and outside publications, including the Federal Sentencing Reporter, the Association of Corporate Counsel’s ACCA Docket, and Families Against Mandatory Minimums’ FAMM-gram.
+He has served on various advisory groups, including the United States Sentencing Commission’s Practitioners Advisory Group, and written numerous articles and reports on sentencing and other criminal law issues for NACDL and outside publications.

 A Defender’s Guide to Federal Evidence: A Trial Practice Handbook for Criminal Defense Attorneys

 This Guide to Federal Evidence is the only federal evidence handbook written exclusively for criminal defense lawyers.
 The Guide analyzes each Federal Rule of Evidence and outlines the main evidentiary issues that confront criminal defense lawyers.
 It also summarizes countless defense favorable cases and provides tips on how to avoid common evidentiary pitfalls.
 The Guide contains multiple user-friendly flowcharts aimed at helping the criminal defense lawyer tackle evidence problems.
 A Defender’s Guide to Federal Evidence is an indispensable tool in preparing a case for trial.

 Modern Digital Evidence & Technologies in Criminal Cases